Frequently Asked Questions for First-Year Applicants

 However, applicants to Computer Science or Software Engineering programs must be enrolled in either the higher level of "Mathematics: Applications and Interpretations" or the standard or higher level of "Mathematics: Analysis and Approaches."
 Applicants to Biomedical Engineering are encouraged take either the higher level of "Mathematics: Applications and Interpretations" or the standard or higher level of "Mathematics: Analysis and Approaches."

 English proficiency exam results may be considered for admission for domestic first-year students whose first language is not English or for whom English is not spoken at home.
 Official exam results should be submitted to Admissions.
 Drexel's TOEFL code is 2194.
 Please review our Standardized Testing Requirements for a full list of the approved exams.

 While it is possible to double major at Drexel, you can only apply to one major at the time of admission.
-Once you begin classes at Drexel, you will be able to consult with your academic advisor about adding a second major.
+Once you begin classes at Drexel, you will be able to consult with your academic advisor about adding a double major.

 An accelerated degree allows a student to obtain an undergraduate and graduate degree within a shortened period of time.
 Learn more about Drexel's Accelerated Degree Programs.